-One trend helping to keep overall enrollment stable across the university system is growth from non-resident students.
-There was a 22 percent increase in non-resident enrollment for Oregon public universities between 2011 and 2018.
-The losses of resident enrollment (-5,940 FTE) were nearly made up by gains in non-resident enrollment (+5,650 FTE).
-Enrollment growth from non-residents has been most notable at Oregon State University where there was a 54 percent increase (+3,850) in FTE over the past seven years.
+One trend that had been helping to keep overall enrollment stable across the university system was growth from non-resident students.
+Non-resident enrollment for Oregon public universities increased more than 22% between 2011 and 2019.
+The losses of resident enrollment (-6,535 FTE) were nearly made up by these gains in non-resident enrollment (+5,745 FTE).
+Enrollment growth from non-residents has been most notable at Oregon State University where there was a 61% increase (+4,315) in FTE over the period between 2011 and 2019.

-Enrollment growth from non-residents is an intentional strategy by Oregon’s public universities.
-According to Steve Clark, Vice President of University Relations and Marketing at Oregon State University, these non-resident students are helping to stabilize total enrollment as enrollment from Oregonians declines.
-Additionally, these non-resident students help to fill the funding gap as they pay much higher tuition than residents.
+These non-residents students are important to the state’s higher education institutions as they have helped to stabilize total enrollment while enrollment from Oregonians declines.
+Additionally, these non-resident students help to fill funding gaps as they pay much higher tuition than residents.
 The general trend across most of the state’s public universities is for non-residents to make up an increasing share of total enrollment.
-Across Oregon’s public universities non-resident enrollment rose from around 25 percent of total enrollment in 2007 to around 38 percent as of 2018.
+Across Oregon’s public universities non-resident enrollment rose from around 25 percent of total enrollment in 2007 to around 38 percent as of 2020.
 University of Oregon’s share of non-resident students is the highest in the system, with around 51 percent of FTE enrollment from non-residents.

 Demographics and population trends play a major role in college enrollment.
 However, enrollment trends in the past decade appear to be largely driven by economic conditions.
 The college-age population (18-24) has grown at a relatively stable and consistent pace the past 15 years.
 The last time there was a large surge in Oregon’s college-age population was in the late 1990s.
-The decline in FTE enrollment among Oregon residents is countering growth in the college-age population, which has grown by around 0.5 percent for each of the last five years.
+Many of the state’s universities managed to expand their FTE enrollment at a faster pace than the college-age population by recruiting these non-resident students, until 2020.

 Slow Growth Is Likely in Coming Years

-Looking ahead, population trends and economic projections all point to steady, though likely quite slow, enrollment growth for higher education over the next 10 years.
+Looking ahead, population trends point to steady, though likely quite slow, enrollment growth for higher education over the next 10 years.
 The college-age population is expected to grow at a slow pace over the next decade.
-The Oregon Office of Economic Analysis estimates that the state’s 18 to 24 year old population will only increase by around 2.4 percent by 2029, significantly slower than the growth over the past decade (+4.4%).
+Portland State University’s population forecast from 2020-2030 estimates the population of young people 15-24 will expand by roughly 4.3%, less than 0.5% annually.

 Industry and occupational trends do not point to a need for a dramatic increase in the educational attainment of Oregon’s workforce.
-The share of jobs in Oregon that require a higher education degree of any kind is expected to maintain its current levels going forward.
-Based on the most recent employment projections by the Oregon Employment Department, the share of all jobs in Oregon that will require a bachelor’s degree or higher in 2027 (30.5%) is largely unchanged from today (29.8%).
+Based on the most recent employment projections by the Oregon Employment Department, the share of all jobs in Oregon that will require a bachelor’s degree or higher in 2029 is largely unchanged from today.